 Treatment for your child’s Achilles tendon injury will depend on the injury.
 Treatment options will be discussed at your appointment.
 Early treatment works best and can help prevent more injury.

-A torn Achilles tendon will likely take weeks to months to heal.
+A torn tendon will likely take weeks to months to heal.
 It's important to be patient in the healing process and not return to sports and activities that stress the tendon too quickly.

 Treatment for tears of the Achilles tendon may include:

 - Raising the foot above the level of the heart to help with swelling